joshcdc/prettify/README.md

 Welcome to JSON prettify!
 This simple program was made to convert long confusing json strings into simple, readable "prettified" text! 🌵
+Enter the long text into the json_text.txt file, and run the prettify.py program 🐄

 ->> LOGS <<-
 -----------